CtrlK

 Workflow Clarity

-The 6-step workflow is clearly sequenced and logically ordered from identification through detection creation.
-However, there are no explicit validation checkpoints or feedback loops between steps — for instance, no verification that beacon detection is accurate before proceeding to infrastructure mapping, and no validation step after creating detection signatures to confirm they match the observed traffic.
+The six-step workflow is clearly sequenced and logically ordered from identification through detection signature creation.
+However, there are no explicit validation checkpoints or feedback loops between steps—for instance, no verification that beacon detection results are accurate before proceeding to protocol decoding, and no validation step after creating Suricata rules to confirm they match the observed traffic.
+Given this involves security-critical analysis, validation gaps are notable.

 2 / 3